Wildlife

 Striped Whipsnake, Coluber taeniatus.

 Diurnal, alert, and extremely fast-moving.
 Active forager consuming lizards, snakes, mice, small mammals, birds, frogs, and various insects.
-Watch it from a distance and let it move on.

 Key detailWhat to look for